Are VA Loans Assumable? What You Need to Know

 Eligibility Criteria to Assume a VA Loan

-Only veterans can take out a VA loan.
+Only veterans can be granted a new VA loan.
 However, if you are assuming a VA mortgage, military experience is not required.
 Instead, you need to provide financial documents and meet the lender’s requirements.

 Yes, VA loans are assumable.
 If you have an assumable VA loan and are thinking about using loan assumption as part of your home sale, it’s important to first understand your rights and how it might impact your VA loan entitlement.